MicrosoftDocs/power-platform/power-platform/admin/settings-collaboration.md

 ---
-title: "Manage collaboration settings | MicrosoftDocs"
+title: Manage collaboration settings
-description: Manage collaboration settings to adjust how collaboration features work in Power Platform.
+description: Learn how to use collaboration settings to adjust how collaboration features work in Power Platform.
 author: fikaradz
 ms.component: pa-admin
 ms.topic: conceptual